 Use Google’s Mobile-Friendly Test to see how your website appears on mobile screens and whether any changes are required from a presentation and technical SEO standpoint.

 46% of people read reviews on their phones, and 40% of shoppers will purchase from your competitors if your mobile experience is poor.
 There’s so much to lose with terrible UX.

-So focus on mobile responsiveness while you’re overhauling your local SEO tactics – they’re adjacent requirements for ROI in 2019.
+So focus on mobile responsiveness while you’re overhauling your local SEO tactics – they’re adjacent requirements for ROI.

-What else do you need to know?
+Did our local SEO checklist overlook anything?
+What are some of your go-to local SEO tools?
 Leave a comment below.
 Or, better yet, ask us a question on GMB.